- Education Home

 - There is a small restroom on the first floor of the house.
 A fully accessible modern restroom is available in the carriage house.

-- American Sign language interpreters are available with two week’s notice.
+- American Sign Language interpreters are available with two weeks’ notice.

 - The house is wheelchair accessible by a side ramp.
 The house is wheelchair accessible on the first floor only.
 There are 25 stairs to the second floor and 19 steps to the third floor.